- Home

 Should You Buy the 2023 Mercedes-Benz GLC?

-The 2023 Mercedes-Benz GLC scores 67/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 67/100, the 2023 Mercedes-Benz GLC lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (23).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (23).
+An extended warranty is worth pricing out.

 Compared to the 2024 Mercedes-Benz GLC, which scored 5 points higher.
 See also the 2022 Mercedes-Benz GLC for an earlier comparison.